 - Confirm that you meet the program specific admission requirements, prerequisites and recommended prior study outlined on the program summary

-- Confirm that you meet the general undergraduate admission requirements and English Language Proficiency requirements
+- Confirm you meet the English Language Proficiency requirements

 - Refer to the application dates for cut-off dates and deadlines

 - Make an appointment with the Honours Coordinator within the Faculty of Arts and Business to discuss your potential research topic and the availability of suitable supervisors.